drashland/website-v2/docs/sinco/v2.x/1_getting_started/2_about_sinco.md

 Sinco is similar to the more well known tools that achieve the same thing, such as Puppeteer.
 What sets Sinco apart is:

 - It's the first Deno browser automation tool
-- It doesn't try install a specific chrome or firefox version on your computer
+- It doesn't try to install a specific chrome or firefox version on your computer
 - It is transparent: It will use the browser and version you already have installed.

 Its maintainers have taken concepts from the following ...